atom-tr/Email-Marketer-XML-API/README.md

 1. Add Subscriber to a List

-	details (Required)
+	details (Required):
-	- emailaddress – The email address of the contact being added.
+		- listid (int) -- The list that the contact is located within.
 (Required)
-	- mailinglistid – The list that the contact is located within.
+		- email (string) -- The email address of the contact being added.
 (Required)
+		- format (string) -– The format of the email campaigns that this contact prefers to receive (html or h or text or t) (defaults to text)
-	- confirmed – Sets the confirmation status of the subscriber to confirmed or not (yes or y or true or 1) (Not required, default to unconfirmed)
+		- confirmed (int) -- Sets the confirmation status of the subscriber to confirmed or not (yes or y or true or 1) (Not required, default to unconfirmed)
-	- format – The format of the email campaigns that this contact prefers to receive (html or h or text or t) (defaults to text)
-	- customfields
+		- customfields (array)
-		- item
-    		- fieldid – The id of the custom field being added.
+			- customfields[].fieldid (int) -– The id of the custom field being added.
-    		- value – The value to be added to this custom field.
+			- customfields[].data (string) -– The value to be added to this custom field.